Robert Dyas: Shops and products

 Robert Dyas currently operates 93 standalone shops (down from 97 in April 2014).
 Shops vary in size from a large 9000 sqft right down to 1250 sqft.
 Shop count has also decreased at Ryman Limited, likewise owned by Theo Paphitis, with shops closed at lease expiry.
 This has led to a decreased turnover by 2.5%.
 Shops are mainly found in London and the south east of England, but also exist as far away as Bristol in the West and Solihull and Kenilworth in the West Midlands.

-In 2013 a rolling program of introducing electronic displays into shops was started.
+In 2013 a rolling programme of introducing electronic displays into shops was started.
 Now 20 shops have both electronic screens in shops, showing infomercials, plus screens in front windows showing electronic posters.
 Shop teams in some locations also use portable tablets to help customer purchasing decisions and improve their overall shopping experience.

 The product range is primarily focused on housewares, 'end of line' products as special offers and light DIY.
 Core departments include kitchenware, vacuums and kitchen appliances, steam cleaning, cleaning chemicals and laundry products, garden care, outdoor leisure, DIY tools and materials, home office and technology.
 The business has also expanded into seasonal gifting ranges at key times of the year.